ghh1125/DOCTOR/README.md

 ## Dataset
 We conduct experiments on two datasets: FakeSV and FakeTT.
-- You can download preprocessed features and checkpoints in [this repo](https://github.com/ICTMCG/FakingRecipe).
+- You can download preprocessed features in [this repo](https://github.com/ICTMCG/FakingRecipe).

 ## Environment
 ```shell